-If customers repeatedly cancel, particularly with less than 48 hours notice, we may ask for a non-refundable deposit or payment up front to confirm future bookings.
+If customers cancel with less than 48 hours notice, it is our policy to ask for a deposit or payment up front to confirm future bookings.

 Please contact us with any additional questions you might have.

 • Avoid swimming in chlorinated water immediately before treatment

 • You may choose to take paracetamol an hour before treatment to help mitigate treatment associated pain if that’s a safe drug for you to use, but please do not consume aspirin, ibuprofen or other non-steroidal anti-inflammatory medications (NSAID’s)

 • Please do not have any kind of product on the area to be treated on the day of treatment, including fake tan

 • We will apply aloe vera gel liberally to the treated area immediately after treatment

 • Treated areas may be grey or black and swollen

 • Do not pick scratch or otherwise irritate the treated area